wileyj/actions/stacks-core/release/extract-signer-binary/README.md

-# Create Source Binary action
+# Extract Signer Binary action

 Extracts the signer binary for the given architecture from the existing archives, then uploads it to artifacts.